Professor Power: Publication history

-His first appearance was in Marvel Team-Up vol. 1 #117, although individuals working for him appear before then.
+His first appearance was in Marvel Team-Up #117, although individuals working for him appear before then.

 Fictional character biography

-Anthony Power was born in the town of Norfolk, Virginia.
+Anthony Power was born in Norfolk, Virginia.
 He was originally a historian and teacher, and an advisor to the President of the United States of America.
 He has a son Matthew, who fought in the Vietnam War only to be discharged after having a nervous breakdown due to the violence he witnessed in combat.
-A right-wing conservative, Power believed that the only way that world peace could be obtained would be if America conquered the world.
-But knowing that US government would never agree to such a strategy, Power decided that he would have to conquer the United States in order to bring about his world view.
-Adopting the name "Professor Power", the head of a subversive organization and the leader of an unnamed army of right-wing extremists.
-Power, working behind the scenes, assembled a group of telepaths which was used by his ally Morgan MacNeil Hardy to restructure American society, until Hardy was foiled by Captain America.
+A right-wing conservative, Power believes that the only way that world peace could be obtained would be if America conquered the world.
+Knowing that the American government would never agree to such a strategy, Power decided that he would have to conquer the United States in order to bring about his world view.
+He adopts the name "Professor Power", the head of a subversive organization and the leader of an unnamed army of right-wing extremists.

-August Masters, also working on behalf of Power, was revealed as the head of a secret project involving telepaths.
-Masters' men, posing as federal agents, captured Kyle Richmond.
-Masters attempted to launch this psionic attack against the U.S.S.R., but battled Captain America, Daredevil, and the Defenders.

-Professor Power used robots to test the capabilities of Spider-Man and Wolverine.
-Aided by the Fixer, Power captured Professor X and attempted to add his mental powers to Mentallo's.
-He then revealed to Xavier that his son had slipped into a catatonic state (due to his father's refusal to get his son psychological help) and that he had paid Mentallo to use his boosted power to forcibly restore his son to consciousness.
-In the ensuing psychic battle though, Matthew was hit with a stray psychic blast, which permanently destroyed his shattered mind.

-Driven insane with rage, Powers ordered his mind transferred into his son's body (permanently erasing any remaining traces of his son's consciousness) and sought revenge against Xavier by plotting the murder of his students.
-Encased in a battle-suit, he battled Spider-Man and the Beast.
+Aided by the Fixer, Power captures Professor X and attempts to add his mental powers to Mentallo's.
+He then reveals to Professor X that Matthew Power had slipped into a catatonic state due to his father's refusal to get his son psychological help and that he had paid Mentallo to restore his son to consciousness.
+In the ensuing psychic battle, Matthew is hit by a stray psychic blast, damaging his mind beyond repair.
+Driven insane with rage, Powers transfers his mind into his son's body and seeks revenge against Xavier by plotting the murder of his students.